 The Bucks County ARD Program is administered through a designated Bucks County Assistant District Attorney.
 Individuals seeking admission into the Bucks County ARD Program must fill out and submit a 1-page written ARD application at the magisterial district court where the applicant’s preliminary hearing is scheduled.
 Additionally, the applicant must waive their right to a preliminary hearing to be eligible for the program.

-The typical length of the ARD program is 12 months but can be shortened to 6 months in certain cases (DUI) if all ARD conditions, including full payment of court costs are completed prior to the ARD court hearing.
+The typical length of the ARD program in Bucks County is 12 months but can be shortened to 6 months in certain cases including DUI offenses if all ARD conditions, including completion of highway safety classes, CRN evaluation, drug and alcohol treatment and community service are completed prior to the first ARD court listing.
+In addition, full payment of court costs must be paid prior to the ARD date to be eligible for the shortened 6-month are completed prior to the ARD court hearing.
+ARD applicants are not eligible for 6-month ARD program if their ARD court date is continued to a second or subsequent court date.
 The application process and court deadlines for the ARD program can be confusing and complex for the average person.
 Therefore, it is critical to hire an experienced Bucks County ARD attorney if you want the best chance of being approved for this first-time offender program.

 ARD Montgomery County PA

 The Montgomery County District Attorney requires that all ARD applicants waive their preliminary hearing and formal arraignment as a condition for consideration for the program.
-Individuals accepted into the ARD program are generally notified of ARD admission within 6 weeks from the preliminary hearing date.
+Individuals accepted into the ARD program are usually notified if their ARD application has been granted within 6 weeks from the preliminary hearing date.
 The district attorney allows applicants to seek a formal reconsideration if their ARD application is denied.
 A request for reconsideration of ARD denial should be submitted in writing and should identify additional mitigating information not identified in the original ARD application.

 Once you have completed the conditions of the ARD program, your original criminal charges will be dismissed by the court.
 Individuals who have successfully completed the ARD program are eligible to petition the court for expungement of their arrest records after 30 days from the ARD completion date.
-If the expungement petition is granted by the court, the records associated with your case will be destroyed and your criminal charges will not appear on a background check.
+In many counties, including Bucks County, the ARD expungement is completed automatically by the clerk of courts.
+Other counties (such as Montgomery County) may require that the ARD program participant file the expungement petition.
+If the ARD expungement petition is granted by the court, the records associated with your case will be destroyed and your criminal charges will not appear on a background check.

 The Pennsylvania ARD program is controlled by a designated District Attorney in each county who has almost unlimited discretion in deciding will be admitted into the program.
-The ARD program will not be offered to individuals who have been admitted into the ARD program within the last 10 years or to individuals charged with DUI who have a passenger in the vehicle under the age of 14.
+ARD is a pre-trial diversion program intended for first-time-offenders.
+Felony charges, violent offenses and sex offenses will not be considered for admission into the ARD program.
+Additionally, the ARD program will not be offered to individuals who have been admitted into the ARD program within the last 10 years or to individuals charged with DUI who have a passenger in the vehicle under the age of 14.

 ARD License Suspensions

+Individuals accepted into the ARD program for DUI will receive a Notification of Suspension letter from PennDOT after the ARD court hearing.
+The suspension of your driving privileges will typically begin within 60 days of the ARD court date.
 Your driver’s license will not be suspended if your blood alcohol concentration (BAC) was less than .10%.
 If your BAC was between .10% and .159%, you will lose your license for 30 days.
 If your BAC was above .16 or if your BAC is not known, your license will be suspended for 60 days.
-You will also lose your driving privileges for 60 days if you were charged with driving under the influence of drugs (DUI) or if you were involved in a DUI which resulted in bodily injury to the victim or resulted in damage to a vehicle or other property.
+In addition, you will also lose your driving privileges for 60 days if you were charged with driving under the influence of drugs, controlled substances or if you were involved in a DUI which resulted in bodily injury to the victim or resulted in damage to a vehicle or other property.

 Section 17 as an Alternative to ARD

 Successful completion of the terms of the Section 17 program will result in a dismissal of the criminal charges by the court.
-(ADD) Individuals who successfully complete the conditions of the Section 17 program are eligible to petition the court for expungement of the records of the case.
+Individuals who successfully complete the conditions of the Section 17 program are eligible to petition the court for expungement of the records of the case.
+Some counties (Bucks County) will complete the expungement for you once the Section 17 program requirements are complete.
 The Section 17 program is often a more desirable alternative for 1st time drug offenders than is the ARD program.
-I can determine if you are eligible for the Section 17 diversion program.
+I can determine if you are eligible for the Section 17 diversion program or the Bucks County Drug Possession Diversion Programs.

 ARD Consequences for Specialized Professions

 Entry into the ARD program may result in serious consequences for individuals employed in certain specialized professions.
 Admission into the ARD program may adversely impact CDL license holders, members of the military, professional license holders and individuals whose employment requires bonding or a security clearance.
-I can advise you of the most effective legal strategy if you are a member of one of these professions.
+I can advise you of the most effective legal strategy to protect your specialized license and job if you are a member of one of these professions.

 Start with a Strong Defense

 If you are facing criminal charges in Bucks County, Montgomery County and the surrounding counties, you may qualify for ARD, Section 17, Section 18 or other 1st time offender programs.
 Do not let a mistake in judgment adversely affect your future.
+Contact me to discuss the most effective strategy to avoid a permanent criminal record.
 Phone lines are open 24 hours a day at (215) 752-5282.
 Call today for a free initial consultation or fill out the confidential contact form for an immediate response.